The Emotional Burden of Dementia & The Benefits of Communityby Amylee Amos MS, RDN, IFMCPNews

 Amos Institute Office Hours

 We at the Amos Institute saw a unique need for those suffering from or at risk of Alzheimer’s disease and their families.
 The benefits of community support are indisputable, but seem unsuitable for anyone going against the unfounded, outdated and supposed “gold standard” of treatment (which is, to do nothing except take some medications and then wait to get slowly worse until you die).
 We needed a form of community support for individuals who chose to take their health into their own hands and do everything possible to prevent and reverse their cognitive decline.
-To fill this need, we created our Community Supported Plan, which includes access to our weekly Office Hours.
+To fill this need, we created our weekly Office Hours.

-If you feel that you would benefit from the support and connectivity from our Amos Institute community, join the Community Supported or Comprehensive Plan of our Cognitive Health Program today.
+If you feel that you would benefit from the support and connectivity from our Amos Institute community, join our Cognitive Health Program today.

 - Burns, A. (2000) The burden of Alzheimer's disease.
 International Journal of Neuropsychopharmacology, 3(2), S31–S38.